basak/glacier-cli/README.md

 jobs expire from Amazon Glacier after around 24 hours or so.

 `glacier checkpresent` cannot always check for certain that an archive definitely exists within Glacier.
-Vault inventories takes hours to retrieve, and even when retrieved do not necessarily represent an up-to-date state.
-For this reason and as a compromise, `glacier checkpresent` will confirm to git-annex that an archive exists if it was known to have existed less than 60 hours ago.
+Vault inventories take hours to retrieve, and even when retrieved do not necessarily represent an up-to-date state.
+For this reason and as a compromise, `glacier checkpresent` will confirm to git-annex that an archive exists if it is known to have existed less than 60 hours ago.
 You may override this permitted lag interval with the `--max-age` option to `glacier checkpresent`.